Sir, when a man is tired of London, he is tired of life;

 Recently I have begun to explore a little more off the tourist map.
 I find myself in London increasingly often for meetings and meet-ups and often there is a little time to spare.
 So I wander.
 I choose an area and wander.
 The residential streets of Notting Hill with their Victorian town houses have been my favourite so far this year though I am not finished exploring yet and with each trip to London I go to a slightly different area having a vague plan but that is all.
 Sometimes I plan no further than the tube station.
 Sometimes I meet with a friend – sometimes I wander alone.
 What I have found so far is a renewed love for this busy city

 My favourite tourist experience so far this year was a particularly flamboyant American family with a large camera and a very dressed up child searching for ‘one with a blue door, it has to have a blue door’ over in Notting Hill, oh yes it was all about that film… And it was all I could do not to laugh as they flustered by in a cloud of overwhelming perfumes.
 They were brilliant.
 I guess they sum up part of the reason I love the city as there’s a bit of everything and a lot you wouldn’t see in my sleepy seaside hometown.

-I understand why people want to live there, though – for me – I need the green and open space of our countryside in my daily life, London is a micro-world of possibilities and places, of cultures and experiences.
+I get why people want to live there, though – for me – I need the green and open space of our countryside in my daily life, it is a micro-world of possibilities and places, of cultures and experiences.
 For me it is an exhausting but wonderful day trip away.
 I love it.
 And I fill my camera roll with photos like these, hello pretty streets, blossom and magnolia.
-Yes springtime in London has me at hello (even if it rains on me…)
+Yes springtime in London had me at hello (even if it rains on me…).